bpalomino5/RealTech-Inc/README.md

  - Brandon: Research Heroku addons
  - Christopher: Research Firebase and Heroku Tutorial(NodeJS)
  - Dongri: Heroku Tutorial(NodeJS)

-## Date: 1/23/18
+ ## Date: 1/19/18

-What Got Done:

- - Brandon: Organized group communication
- - Chris: Heroku tutorial / installed some necessary tools
+Sprint One

+Goals for the First Sprint:

+ - Bring everyone up to speed on all final project topics (Database/Database Tools, Servers, Database-Server interaction)
+ - Decide on Host, Database, and create a Data Model

+Tasks for each member for 1/19:

- - Kenneth: ER progress / NodeJS research
+ - Kenneth: General Research / Start on ER model
- - Dongri: Installed some necessary tools / MAMP tutorial
  - Daniel: General Research

- Tasks for each member for 1/23:

- - Brandon: Research Heroku(NodeJS)
+ - Brandon: Research on NodeJS
- - Chris: Assist Kenneth with ER model
- - Kenneth: Continue ER model
+ - Christopher: General Research
- - Dongri: Research database tools
+ - Dongri: General Research
- - Daniel: Practice Heroku(NodeJS)